Admission

 Mandatory appendices of prospective research project:

-1. Motivational letter, in which the applicant proves his/her motivation for doctoral studies, concisely presents his/her scientific activities and experience as well as plans for the professional career;
+- Motivational letter, in which the applicant proves his/her motivation for doctoral studies, concisely presents his/her scientific activities and experience as well as plans for the professional career;

-2. Two recommendations.
+- Two recommendations.
 At least one of the recommendations should be written by consulting researcher/prospective supervisor and include a project review.

 The proposed topics of doctoral dissertations in political science at the IIRPS VU:

-The aim of the study is to assess the structure, nature (asymmetry) of Lithuania’s external relations, links between areas, foreign partners and analyse the reasons for their change (membership in international organizations, domestic policy decisions to change external relations, etc.) and discuss their impact on Lithuanian foreign policy.
+The aim of the study is to assess the structure, nature (asymmetry) of Lithuania’s external relations, links between areas, foreign partners and analyze the reasons for their change (membership in international organizations, domestic policy decisions to change external relations, etc.) and discuss their impact on Lithuanian foreign policy.
 The study could be based on the EU-STRAT methodology of the Horizon 2020 project applied to the analysis of the external dependencies of Ukraine and other Eastern Partnership countries.

 Proposed problematics: digitalization and robotization, the establishment of platforms, the changes in work, lifestyle and consumption caused by the pandemic, changing directions and volumes of international trade that determines the shifting economic structure of states as well as the type of work in the “old” professions and sectors.

-7. The Political Economy of FinTech (consulting scientist assoc. prof. Vytautas Kuokštis)
+5. The Political Economy of FinTech (consulting scientist assoc. prof. Vytautas Kuokštis)

 The FinTech (financial technologies) revolution has brought major changes to the financial sector.
-By using new technologies, FinTech companies challenge the established business models and open up new opportunities for users of financial services.
+By using new technologies, Fintech companies challenge the established business models and open up new opportunities for users of financial services.
 Lithuania is among the leading countries in Europe and globally when it comes to creating an environment attractive for FinTech companies and actually receiving foreign investments in this area.
 Although at present the sector does not constitute a major share in the economy, it is growing exceedingly fast and holds enormous potential.

-The main research question is the following – how can we explain the difference in FinTech regulation across the world?
+Due to its novelty, FinTech has not yet received a lot of attention in the academic literature.
+This is especially true for political science, as contributions have been mainly made by economists and economic geographers.
+At the same time, political science can offer valuable perspectives on the topic.
+The main research questions are the following – how can we explain the difference in FinTech regulation across the world?
 Why has Lithuania succeeded in creating an attractive environment for such companies?
 To what extent can differences in regulation be accounted for by interests (e.g., preferences and influence of traditional financial institutions), institutions, or ideas?

 Additional questions of interest: how and why is FinTech regulated at the EU level?
 What are the geopolitical implications of FinTech?